This healthy Cowboy Caviar is a colorful, fresh, low carb snack or summer picnic dip!

 Making Cowboy Caviar

 So, what’s involved??
 Since I wanted to be able to pull this together quickly, I used frozen corn in the recipe.
 If you have a little time or happen to have your grill already fired up, I’d definitely recommend grilling the corn.
-It gives the dip a great flavor – and I just love grilled corn.
+It gives the dip a great flavor – and you really can’t beat grilled corn.
 If you’re gonna grill it, you need 2-3 ears of corn.
 Just baste them with some olive oil and throw them on the grill for about 15-20 minutes, turning them every 5 minutes, let the corn cool a bit and cut the kernels off the cob and toss them in the dip.

 You might have noticed that I used only red pepper in this recipe – that’s really because it’s my favorite and typically what I have on hand.
 If you prefer green or some other color, or you happen to have a couple different types in your fridge, then, by all means, use a combo – red, yellow, green or orange, whichever you like best!!